Operation Brightside

 (SPOILER ALERT!!)

-The shooting last week of Chris Corrigan’s Jim Dixon sent shockwaves through the community and also catapulted Blackthorn Police Station into a flurry of activity.
+The shooting last week of Chris Corrigan’s Jim Dixon sent shockwaves through the community and catapulted Blackthorn Police Station into a flurry of activity.

 Although you wouldn’t have known it from the start of this week’s episode, as Katherine Devlin’s PC Annie Conlon and Frank Blake’s PC Shane Bradley woke up in bed together after a night on the tear.